neural-computing/INM427-neural-computing-coursework/report/report.md

 ## III.
 Methods

-Within this study two methods are compared.
 Initially a fully connected feed-forward neural network was built utilizing the sigmoid function as the neuron activation function.

 ![Alt text](./diagrams/Feed-Forward-Diagram.png?raw=true "Feed Forward Neural Network")

+The following hyperparameter were tuned:
+* n_hidden_nodes - number of fully connected nodes within the hidden layer
+* learning_rate - rate at which the models weights are updated during the back-propagation
+* momentum - level of inertia added when modifying the models weights
+* early_stopping_thresh - smallest delta allowed when updating the models weights before training is halted

+Next a multiclass SVM model was constructed using MATLAB's "fitcecoc" method.

+The following hyperparameter were tuned:
+* kernel
+* box_constraint
+* kernel_scale
+* shrinkage_period

 ## IV.
 Results